Does Inflammation Harm Your Health?

 Generally the types of food you eat affect how much inflammation you have.
 Get plenty of fruit, vegetables, whole grains, plant-based proteins (like beans and nuts), fish rich in omega-3 fatty acids (such as salmon, tuna, and sardines), and healthier oils, like olive oil.

 The omega-3s in fish such as salmon and tuna can reduce inflammation.
-Fish oil can help, too and people who are low on vitamin D also tend to have more inflammation than others.
+Fish oil can help too and if you are low in vitamin D you may tend to have more inflammation than those with higher levels.

 Also eat foods with probiotics, like plain live yogurt and limit saturated fats, found in meat, whole-fat dairy products, and processed foods.